transformerlab/transformerlab-docs/docs/about/comparison.md

 However, the big disadvantage to llama-cpp as a core platform is that it is not as flexible as the tools that most researchers use to build LLMs from scratch or train them at scale. llama-cpp is focused on making LLMs accessible to end-machines but it is limited in what it can do.
 For example, though training and finetuning examples have been offered for llama-cpp, we wouldn't recommend it as a core platform for those tasks.

-While Transformer Lab can work with llama-cpp through a python bridge, it is not built on top of llama-cpp.
-This gives Transformer Lab more flexibility but it comes at a large cost: Transformer Lab depends on huggingface libraries and python which is are as easy to package and distribute as llama-cpp.
+While Transformer Lab supports llama-cpp, it is not a requirement.

 Our advice is that if you are just getting started, working with a tool built on llama-cpp will be much easier to get up and running on your local machine.